FilothodorosChristos/404_NOT_FOUND/README.md

 # 404_NOT_FOUND
-At this repository , we are doing the project for coding
+At this repository , we are doing the project for coding.
+Use of JDBC (Java Database Connectivity) or SQLite for data management (creation of database with all Bidget info).
+Use of javax.swing for GUI
+Use of git and Maven
+Use of Junit.
+# another comment to test commit